steveandroulakis/skill-demo-proactive-events-v2/README.md

 Then edit your configuration to point to your AWS bucket, package your skill endpoint and upload it to S3.

-1. Open `pingme.yaml` and change the S3 bucket from `androula-host` to your bucket name e.g. `notifications-sample-bucket`
+1. Open `pingme.yaml` and change the S3 bucket from `androula-host-us-east-1` to your bucket name e.g. `notifications-sample-bucket`
 1. Open create-and-upload-skill-zip.sh and set PACKAGE_BUCKET to your bucket name.
 1. Navigate to this folder in terminal and run `chmod +x create-and-upload-skill-zip.sh` to make it executable
 1. Run `./create-and-upload-skill-zip.sh`